githubuser379/SGTPolicyChecker/README.rst

 Authentication.
 For the package to work, the credentials provided must have ERS Admin and MNT Admin permissions in the relevant ISE environment

-If the credentials are invalid, the ISE server will respond with a HTTP 401 error and the program will throw and exception and exit once the HTTP response is received back from ISE.
+If the credentials are invalid, the ISE server will respond with a HTTP 401 error and the program will throw an exception and exit once the HTTP response is received back from ISE.